-- WW1.4.1 Wastewater facility plans and programs shall be designed and coordinated in a manner which will support the Urban Service Area growth management concept. - WW1.4.2 Future growth at urban densities or intensities shall locate in areas which have existing or planned wastewater capacity. - WW1.4.3 Central wastewater facilities, consisting of wastewater treatment facilities, pump stations, force and gravity mains shall not be extended beyond the boundary of the Urban Service Area except in the following circumstances: - A. The facilities to be extended will serve a Growth Center or other exception areas within Specific Area Plan (SAP) boundaries as provided for in the Comprehensive Plan (CP); - B. The Board of County Commissioners has made an affirmative finding that a public health hazard exists for existing development.
-Such extended facilities shall no serve as a basis for additional new development; - C. For approved sector plans as provided for in the CP; - D. Those circumstances described under Policy WW1.5.2 herein.
+- WW1.4.1 Wastewater facility plans and programs shall be designed and coordinated in a manner which will support the Urban Service Area growth management concept. - WW1.4.2 Future growth at urban densities or intensities shall locate in areas which have existing or planned wastewater capacity. - WW1.4.3 Central wastewater facilities, consisting of wastewater treatment facilities, pump stations, force and gravity mains shall not be extended beyond the boundary of the Urban Service Area except in the following circumstances: - A. The facilities to be extended will serve a Growth Center, public school, or other exception areas within Specific Area Plan (SAP) boundaries as provided for in the Comprehensive Plan (CP), or a Lake Pickett-designated area; - B. The Board of County Commissioners has made an affirmative finding that a public health hazard exists for existing development.
+Such extended facilities shall not serve as a basis for additional new development; - C. For approved sector plans as provided for in the CP; - D. Those circumstances described under Policy WW1.5.2 herein.

 This policy is not intended to preclude the use of conservation or rural areas for wastewater treatment facilities or the interconnecting of the overall system.
 (Added 12/00, Ord.
-00-25)
+00-25; Amended 07/16, Ord.
+2016-17; Amended 11/17, Ord.
+2017-19)